-POLICY IV: CARDIOPULMONARY RESUSCITATION (LPN & ASN)
+POLICY IV: CARDIOPULMONARY RESUSCITATION (LPN, LPN/Paramedic Pathway & ASN)

 Prior to the first clinical experience, students shall submit certification in cardiopulmonary resuscitation (CPR).
-Current certification shall be maintained throughout the student's enrollment in the nursing sequence and should be uploaded to the PSI portal for the ASN.
+Current certification shall be maintained throughout the student's enrollment in the nursing sequence and should be uploaded to PSI MedWise and to the Clinical and Precepting course in GA View.